Vixurunt/BookPath/README.md

 ```
 BookPath/
 │
-├── configs/                # Model and its configurations
+├── configs/                # Model configurations
 ├── server/                 # Model server
 ├── knowledge_base/         # Knowledge base
+├── model/                  # Models (we did not upload them because they are too large)
 ├── Library/                # Library-related configuration files
     ├── library.jpg         # Colored map of the library
     ├── library_gray.jpg    # Grayscale map of the library for navigation